giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 The ingress nginx controller ships with the [ModSecurity](https://www.modsecurity.org) module, which can be used to enhance your ingress nginx controller deployment by Web Application Firewall capabilities to protect your workload against malicious requests.

-While enabling those capabilities in the first step is quite easy, it might take some more effort to fine-tune it to your needs.
+While enabling those capabilities in the first step is easy, it might take some more effort to fine-tune it to your needs.
 Since, especially in blocking mode, even legal requests might get blocked; we recommend first running ModSecurity in the detection mode and observing its logs.
 At the same time, it already checks incoming traffic for malicious requests.

 The included configuration is split into two parts: One is used for the basic setup of the ModSecurity module, and the other is the [OWASP ModSecurity Core Rule Set](https://coreruleset.org), which provides a collection of rules against common and well-known attack vectors.
 While both can be enabled in parallel, the former will keep the whole ModSecurity in the detection above mode by default until explicitly configured otherwise: